swiftlang/swift/docs/LibraryEvolution.rst

   a declaration in Swift, because a client may depend on them See `New Conformances`_, below.

-Code within a library may always use all other entities declared within the library (barring their own availability checks), since the entire library is shipped as a unit.
+Code within a library may generally use all other entities declared within the library (barring their own availability checks), since the entire library is shipped as a unit.
 That is, even if a particular API was introduced in v1.0, its (non-public) implementation may refer to APIs introduced in later versions.